It is time to rehabilitate Demas, the companion of the apostle Paul, from the slander than judges him a turncoat or even worse an apostate.

 Paul is in prison in Rome and facing death 2Tim 4:6 under emperor Nero’s persecution of Christians.
 Demas, Crescens and Titus have left him and only Luke is still with him.
 Although Paul is justified in feeling lonely and even abandoned, he is not justified in thinking that Demas should remain with him and risk his own life as a martyr.
 The Scottish martyr George Wishart would not let the young John Knox accompany him to his trial and execution.
 He advised him to save his own life, saying ‘One is enough for a sacrifice.’
 More to the point, Jesus’ advised His disciples: ‘when they persecute you in this city, flee into another’ Mat 10:23.
 Christians are to ‘live to fight another day’, to continue to witness and preach elsewhere.
 Augustine had to write against the opinion of those Christians who actively sought out martyrdom, a message for current muslim suicide bombers Jn 16:2.
-Christians should not think it is cowardice to flee from persecution and many early Reformers fled from England to Continental Europe during the persecution under ‘bloody Mary’.
+Christians should not think it is cowardice to flee from persecution and many 16th-century Reformers fled from England to Continental Europe during the persecution under ‘bloody Mary’.

 The slander against Demas is the suggestion that he had gone back to the sinful world, contrary to Christian teaching to ‘love not the world’ 1Jn 2:15.
 Paul in this text does not say that Demas did so.